 The New Arithmetical Machine of Caze

-The adding device of Caze, created sometime in the beginning of 1700s, could be considered as one of most simple calculating devices, which can be invented, something like a version of the abacus.
+The adding device of Caze, created sometime around 1696, could be considered as one of the most simple calculating devices, which can be invented, something like a version of the abacus or a simplified version of the Abaque Rhabdologique of Claude Perrault

 We don't have any reliable information about the creator.
 According to my personal investigations, the author is most probably the Frenchman César Caze, a rather interesting person (see biography of César Caze).

-César Caze was a French Protestant, who in 1682 escaping from persecution, emigrated to Amsterdam, Netherlands, where he lived until his death around 1713.
+César Caze was a French Protestant, who in 1682 escaping from persecution, emigrated to Amsterdam, Netherlands, where he lived until his death in 1720.

 The adding device of Caze, shown in the photo bellow, is manufactured in 1720.
 There are 3 copies with different dimensions and materials used in the collection of CNAM, Paris.
 Dimensions of one of them are: 3 cm x 18.5 cm x 29.6 cm, weight 310 g.
 Materials used are: wood, cardboard, paper, brass and textile.
 It consists of movable rulers (bars) with inscribed digits, which can be seen in windows.
 The upper row of windows (over the rulers) is used during adding operations, while the lower row (its digits actually are complement to 10 of the digits in the upper windows)—during subtraction.
 The device doesn't have tens carry mechanism.